 Founded in 1973 by Phil Shallenberger and his wife Nancy, Anvil Steel was originally located in a 10,000 square foot facility in Gardena, California.
 Anvil began as a fabricator and erector of light structural and miscellaneous steel for the local beach communities of Redondo Beach, Hermosa Beach and Manhattan Beach.
 Anvil’s original plant had a single overhead bridge crane and a small rail bay for ornamental work.

 In 1996 Phil decided it was time to retire and he turned the reins over to his friend Paul Schifino who bought Anvil.
 Like Phil, Paul wanted to keep the company focused on quality and service.
 He took advantage of the impeccable reputation built by Phil and expanded Anvil’s reach into the commercial market.
-Paul’s leadership and drive led to the acquisition of Junior Steel Co. and Richwell Ironworks to not only help grow the company, but to bring in new ideas and markets to Anvil.
+With Paul’s leadership he expanded the company through the acquisitions of Champ Steel, Junior Steel Co. and Richwell Ironworks to not only help grow the company, but to bring in new ideas, people, and markets to Anvil.
+The company now has 3 fabrication plants that fabricate 750 tons of steel per week, and supplies and transports steel to all 50 states and abroad.

 As the company grew it was evident expansion was inevitable.
 In November, 2016 Richwell Steel Co., Inc. was brought into the Junior fold.